Clovis-Community-College-CSCI/Bed-Bethsesda-and-Beyond/README.md

   together.

   Person 9: Screenwriter(This, this is Jerrick Wallace).
 Must come up with at least 40 lines of dialogue, 40 lines of environmental description, and a theme/story to the game.

+Report Day 1: Confirmed theme of the game which is a prison break game.
+We got a finished a wire cutting puzzle which the player will have to go through during the game.
+We also got a server and client .cc files done and able to connect with one another.
+General map was drawn out as well.